Van insurance from 60+ trusted UK insurers. Compare quotes in minutes for business, courier, and personal van cover.

 Adds cover for driving to and from a single workplace.
 Suitable for employees who commute in a van.

-Covers using your van for work — carrying tools, equipment, and materials.
+Covers using your van for work: carrying tools, equipment, and materials.
 Essential for tradespeople and self-employed van insurance.
+Most business policies fall under class 1 van insurance.

 Specialist cover for transporting goods or passengers for payment.
 Required for delivery drivers working with Amazon, DPD, Evri, and similar platforms.
 See our courier van insurance guide.